christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 ## 1.0.1 Install vrg_crop_gen
 Follow the process at https://github.com/VIS4ROB-lab/vrg_crop_gen and install it in a specific folder {1} <br>
 Warning!
-The vrglasses_csv that must be installed with vrg_crop_gen (see later in documentation) must be placed inside the dedicated folder found within vrg_crop_gen or else the scripts will not work and manual changes must be done
+The vrglasses_csv that must be installed with vrg_crop_gen (in vrg_crop_gen documentation) must be placed inside the dedicated folder found within vrg_crop_gen or else the scripts will not work and manual changes must be done

 {1} = "/home/christos/Desktop/Gate/thesis/3d-reconstruction/programs/dataset-simulation-fixing"